aaronhoefer/thesis-cybersecurity-data/README.md

 # thesis-cybersecurity-data
-Dataset and analysis scripts for bachelor's thesis on cybersecurity trends.
+This repository contains the code, data, and visualizations used in my bachelor's thesis on global cybersecurity patterns.